304 North Cardinal St.

 The top tier royal residence has six private pavilions decorated in the Lanne style connected by walkways.
 It has a private Jacuzzi, sauna, open-air salas and a lotus pond.
 There is also an open shopping village, art and crafts demonstrations, a magnificent library, and a rice planting and cooking academy nearby.

-Located next to the Chiang Mai night bazaar, this modern hotel features stylish suites and rooms that have contemporary Thai touches and sleek interiors, coffee/tea facilities and minibars.
+The Dusit D2 Chiang Mai is located next to the Chiang Mai night bazaar, this modern hotel features stylish suites and rooms that have contemporary Thai touches and sleek interiors, coffee/tea facilities and minibars.